Clatters/EXP-FX/README.md

 ### Installation

-EXP-FX connects to Sibilla with a small 12 contacts, 0.635mm pitch ribbon cable following the same rules of Eurorack power ribbon cables: cable's red stripe is indicated on the module pcb by a white line (EXP-FX) and small white dot (Sibilla).
+EXP-FX connects to Sibilla with a small 12 contacts, 0.635mm pitch ribbon cable following the same rules of Eurorack power ribbon cables.
+> [!WARNING]
+> Cable's red stripe is indicated on the module pcb by a white line (EXP-FX) and small white dot (Sibilla).
+Please watch carefully the manual's illustration before connecting EXP-FX to Sibilla.

 ### Firmware upload